bcarpio/elasticyumrepo-formula/README.md

-hello_world-formula
+elasticyumrepo-formula
 ================

-This is an example Xentaurs workshop project for SaltStack, Vagrant, and ServerSpec integration
+This is salt formula to manage the git repos from Elastic for Kibana

 Available states
 ================